-JPEG and EPS files often require that you install a PostScript printer driver to your computer; you will then be able to create the files using the Print to file function.
+JPEG and EPS files often need you to install a PostScript printer driver to your computer, you can then create the files using the Print to file function.

 Placement within manuscript files

-You must save figures separately to text, and certainly do not embed them in the manuscript file.
-Check your chosen journal’s Instructions for Authors page (via www.tandfonline.com) for more specific requirements regarding image placement in submitted manuscript files.
+You must save figures separately to text, do not embed them in the manuscript file.
+Check your chosen journal’s instructions for authors page for more specific requirements regarding image placement in submitted manuscript files.

 Half-tones, scans, photographs and transparencies won’t normally be reproduced in color unless agreed by the journal editor.
 All images and figures will be reproduced in black and white in the printed journal, but in color in the online journal.

 Some journals offer a limited number of free color pages within the annual page allowance.
 Authors should restrict their use of color to situations where it is necessary on scientific, and not merely cosmetic grounds.
 If there is no free color allowance, authors may be given the option to pay color printing charges.
 Any use of color in print will be at the editor’s discretion.
-The journal’s Instructions for Authors page (found via www.tandfonline.com) will confirm if there is a free color allowance or not.
+The journal’s instructions for authors page will confirm if there is a free color allowance or not.

-Please note that if the journal publishes artwork in color online but in grayscale in print, it isn’t necessary to supply the grayscale conversion for a color image file.
+Please note, if the journal publishes artwork in color online but in grayscale in print, it isn’t necessary to supply the grayscale conversion for a color image file..

 Do not include captions and figure titles with your image files.
-You should supply these separately as part of the file containing the complete text of your manuscript and you must number them correspondingly.
+Supply these separately as part of the file containing the complete text of your manuscript and make sure that you number them correspondingly.

 File naming conventions